[ Printer Friendly Version ] [ Report Abuse ]

 “Ah, I suppose you’d prefer it if I left you alone then?”
 I questioned somberly, pretending like I was about to stand back up the second he said the word.

-He looked up immediately at that, there was a shocked look on his face, as if it had just occurred to him that for the first time I was the one looking for his approval.
+He looked up immediately at that with a shocked look on his face, as if it had just occurred to him that for the first time I was the one looking for his approval.

 “No,” he spoke abruptly.
 “No, you’re free to stay.”

-He smiled in response and returned to his work while I leaned back into the side of the couch.
-Focusing my attention on the book in front of me, which turned out to be Transfiguration, I turned to the chapter we were to read next and relaxed.
+He smiled in response and returned to his work while I relaxed into the corner of the couch.
+Focusing my attention on the book in front of me, which turned out to be Transfiguration, I turned to the chapter we were to read next and began to read.

 Every now and then I could feel him gazing at me as I occasionally turned the page, but he didn’t say anything else.
 I smiled to myself, knowing my plan was clearly working.
 He’ll be asking me to Hogsmeade in no time.